When it comes to our bowels — and their movements — we may not give them much thought. Of course, when things are not going well, we notice.

 3. Don’t treat the bathroom like a library

 Think of your time in the bathroom as a necessity, not an extended escape.
-If your toilet has stacks of magazines or books on the water tank, consider moving them to another room.
+If your toilet has stacks of magazines or books on the water tank, Dr. Vogler says you should consider moving them to another room.

-Of course, each person’s needs are different, too, so you have to find what works best for your body.
-Constipated?
-Find more ways to avoid it.
+Each person’s needs are different, too, so you have to find what works best for your body.

 5. Avoid dehydration if you have diarrhea

 The biggest danger with a short bout of diarrhea is dehydration, or the loss of water and nutrients from the body’s tissues.
-You could become dehydrated if you have diarrhea more than three times a day and are not drinking enough fluids.
+You could become dehydrated if you have diarrhea more than three times a day and are not drinking enough fluids, Dr. Vogler says.
 Dehydration can cause serious complications if it is not treated.